Insurance for multifamily property management at scale

 Properties with pools, hot tubs, and fitness centers concentrate the highest-severity premises liability claims.
 Management agreements assign common area maintenance to the PM, and a single pool incident can exhaust a primary GL limit.
 Umbrella coverage above $1M is standard for amenity-heavy portfolios.

-Source: Insurance industry claims data; standard management agreement terms
+Source: CPSC Pool Safely data; standard management agreement terms

 Current and former tenants generate SSNs, bank accounts, credit reports, and payment data.
 Breach notification costs scale with records exposed, and all 50 states require notification.
 Cyber liability limits should reflect total records under management, not just current tenants.